pomerium/pomerium/docs/reference/readme.md

 If this setting is enabled, no whitelists (e.g. Allowed Users) should be provided in this route.

+### Allow Any Authenticated User
+- `yaml`/`json` setting: `allow_any_authenticated_user`
+- Type: `bool`
+- Optional
+- Default: `false`

+**Use with caution:** This setting will allow all requests for any user which is able to authenticate with our given identity provider.
+For instance, if you are using a corporate GSuite account, an unrelated gmail user will be able to access the underlying upstream.

+Use of this setting means Pomerium **will not enforce centralized authorization policy** for this route.
+The upstream is responsible for handling any authorization.

 ### Regex
 - `yaml`/`json` setting: `regex`
 - Type: `string` (containing a regular expression)